Consider the Assignment

 How long does your paper need to be?

-- A shorter paper will need a more narrowly focused idea.
+- A short paper will need a focused idea.

-- Talk to your instructor.
-Come up with a few sample topic ideas and ask for feedback on whether they would work well for the assignment.
-Your instructor can offer alternatives or helpful feedback.
+- Come up with a few sample topic ideas and ask your instructor for feedback on them.

 Source: UC Santa Cruz University Library

-- Is it too narrow?
-Make sure that your topic is broad enough to do research on.
-For example, a topic that is too narrow might be: “The water quality of the Michigan river between 2011-2015“; while you might find a resource or two to answer this question, you won’t find enough sources to write a complete research paper.
+IS IT TOO NARROW?
+For example, a topic that is too narrow might be: “The water quality of the Milwaukee river between 2011-2015“; while you might find a resource or two, you won’t find enough sources to write a complete research paper.

-- Is it just right?
-To strike a happy medium, try picking a specific angle, subtopic, or aspect of a broad topic, looking at how a narrow topic is influenced by other factors, or how it influences other factors in your field.
-An example might be: “What are the effects of pollution on water quality in Michigan?“
+IS IT JUST RIGHT?
+Try picking a specific angle, subtopic, or how a narrow topic influences other factors in your field.
+An example might be: “What are the effects of pollution on water quality in Wisconsin?“

-Source: University Library, the University of Illinois at Urbana-Champaign
+Source: University Library, University of Illinois at Urbana-Champaign